Send Kelp - feature documentary

-Chemical Somnia Sceenings
+Chemical Somnia Sceenings!

 This summer and into autumn Chemical Somnia screened at a handful of festivals including the Calgary International Film Festival and event installations in Europe and North America.
 Here are a few pics from Pukkelpop in Belgium.